Murder of Wu Shuoyan: Murder

-On May 31, Zhang Lidong's jailhouse interview was broadcast in which he showed no remorse for Wu's murder, saying "I beat her with all my might and stamped on her too.
+On 31 May Zhang Lidong's jailhouse interview was broadcast in which he showed no remorse for Wu's murder, saying "I beat her with all my might and stamped on her too.
 She was a demon.
 We had to destroy her."
 Zhang reported having been a member of a group worshipping "Almighty God", that Chinese authorities identified with Eastern Lightning.
 Police reported finding Eastern Lightning literature in the Zhang home.
+It was reported that Zhang Qiaolian and Zhang Hang acknowledged guilt while the three others voiced no remorse.